devsahilabhidd/Better-Health/README.md

 ### Your Personal AI-Powered Health Companion

-**My Better Health AI** is an intelligent health management system that leverages AI to monitor, guide, and improve users' health habits.
+**Better Health AI** is an intelligent health management system that leverages AI to monitor, guide, and improve users' health habits.
 By combining cutting-edge machine learning algorithms with real-time data analytics, it provides users with personalized recommendations for maintaining a healthier lifestyle .

 ---